 We were inspired to learn that renowned bridal designer Ines Di Santo transformed her Toronto workroom from making luxury bridal gowns to protective hospital gowns for healthcare workers.
 Other designers have redirected resources to manufacturing face masks for front line workers, as well as, for their wedding clients.
-With this in mind, we’ve gathered up some of the creative bride and groom face mask designs in the marketplace right now to give you some ideas.
+With this in mind, we’ve gathered up some of the creative bride and groom face mask designs in the marketplace right now, along with wedding masks for your bridesmaids, groomsmen, and guests to give you some ideas.
 Note that supply is limited as businesses do their best to source materials and meet demand while following safety guidelines.

 Here are some wedding face mask designs in a variety of styles.